 as in force on 30 June 1997.

-2. Reference to “provision of the former legislation”
+2. References to provisions of former legislation

 A reference in this Schedule to a provision of the former legislation refers only to a provision with respect to caravans and camps at caravan parks and camping grounds and does not include a reference to a provision with respect to —